5 things we learned from the 2021 Six Nations | Press and Journal

-The 2021 Guinness Six Nations drew to a close with Scotland edging to a 27-23 victory over France with a try with the clock four minutes into the red.
+The 2021 Guinness Six Nations drew to a close with Scotland edging to a 27-23 victory over France by scoring a try with the clock four minutes into the red.

 The game took place almost a week after the tournament should have finished and confirmed Wales’ title.